I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 - Make sure the crib is up to standard:

-One of the best ways to prevent your little one’s leg and arm from getting stuck in crib rails is by making sure that the crib itself is standard.
-You need to make sure that the designs and material used in making the crib follows a safety standard.
+One of the best ways to prevent your baby’s leg and arm from getting stuck in crib rails is by making sure that the crib itself is standard.
+You need to make sure that the designs and material used in making the crib follow a safety standard.
 It has been recommended that a standard crib should not have irregular designs or unusual cutouts that can make your baby’s leg get stuck in it.

 - Use a wearable blanket to keep your baby’s leg and arms confined: